Sprint Planning | Agile Scrum Master

 The outputs of Sprint Planning form the Sprint Backlog:

-- Delivery Plan - an approach and coordination plan to achieve the Sprint Goal, expected to change as the team learns.
+• Plan for delivering the Increment - an approach and coordination plan to achieve the Sprint Goal, expected to change as the team learns.

 Sprint Planning results in the Sprint Backlog, which includes the Sprint Goal, the selected Product Backlog items, and a plan for delivering the Increment.
 The Sprint Goal is the commitment for the Sprint Backlog and gives the Developers flexibility in how they achieve the objective.

 Good Sprint Planning outputs are coherent and inspectable: stakeholders should be able to understand the Sprint Goal, and the Developers should be able to use the plan to coordinate daily work.
-The plan is a forecast, not a contract, and is expected to evolve as the team learns and new information emerges.
+The Sprint Backlog is a plan by and for the Developers, not a contract, and is expected to evolve throughout the Sprint as the team learns and new information emerges.

 Practical facilitation for Sprint Planning